Skip to main content

 BCBS

-Issue: Denies contrast-enhanced imaging studies when the indication does not meet their specific contrast necessity criteria, even when the radiologist recommends contrast based on clinical findings
+Issue: Denies contrast-improved imaging studies when the indication does not meet their specific contrast necessity criteria, even when the radiologist recommends contrast based on clinical findings

 Our approach: We document the clinical rationale for contrast administration and submit claims with supporting ICD-10 codes that meet BCBS contrast necessity criteria